Properly handle dataset recordsize of 1M

 I'd say we could/should even have a warning or tooltip, and a userguide entry explaining the measurement used.

-#8 Updated by Michael Reynolds over 1 year ago
+#8 Updated by Michael Reynolds about 3 years ago

 - File 1RecordSizeDefault-2018-06-15.png 1RecordSizeDefault-2018-06-15.png added